Lolowah bint Faisal Al Saud: Representing Saudi Arabia

 Princess Lolowah has also represented Saudi Arabia at various international forums.
 She served as a member of the Committee of International Trade of the Saudi Chambers of Commerce and Industries.
 In 2006, she led a delegation of Saudi businesswomen to Hong Kong.
 She has participated in Saudi trade missions abroad, accompanying senior Saudi royal family members on diplomatic travels.

 Lolowah has given many speeches worldwide on the advancement of Muslim women.
 She is a member of the summit agenda of the World Economic Forum and participated in the forum's sessions.
 During the 2008 World Economic Forum Annual Meeting in Davos, she presented the working session "What Kind of Education for What Kind of World?", delivering a speech focusing on the philosophy of education.
 She was the keynote speaker at the London Middle East Institute Conference at the School of Oriental and African Studies, London in 2003.
 At home, she is a board member of the King Faisal Foundation.

 Like her father King Faisal, Princess Lolowah speaks fluent English and French in addition to her native Arabic.

 Honours

 In 2009, Princess Lolowah received an honorary degree from Mount Holyoke College, Massachusetts.
 She also spoke at the commencement ceremony.
 Mount Holyoke College played a consultative role in the founding of Effat University.
+She later received honorary doctorates from Tokai University, Japan, in 2011, for her role in promoting women in science and technology and from the University of Salford, UK, in 2013, for her dedication to women's welfare and contributions to education in Saudi Arabia.